yashie2011/gif-tweet/README.md

 Requirements:

 python-2.7
 tweepy
 giphy-python

 How to Run:

+fill 'twitter customer_key', 'costumer_security', 'access_token', 'access_token_security' fields in twitter_feeder.py

-./twitter_feeder.py to run the script
+execute ./twitter_feeder.py <options> to run the script

 What it does?